 It is crucial to retain knowledge and competence in order to keep manufacturing and processing capacity in Europe.
 The emphasis of the research and innovation activities shall be on sustainable and safe manufacturing and processing, introducing the necessary technical innovation and customer-orientation to produce high knowledge content products and services with low material and energy consumption.

-Europe also needs to transfer these enabling technologies and knowledge to other productive sectors, such as construction, which is a major source of greenhouse gases (GHG) with building activities accounting for around 40 % of all energy consumption in Europe, giving rise to 36 % of the CO2 emissions.
+Europe also needs to transfer these enabling technologies and knowledge to other productive sectors, such as construction, which is a major source of greenhouse gases with building activities accounting for around 40 % of all energy consumption in Europe, giving rise to 36 % of the CO2 emissions.
 The construction sector, generating 10 % of GDP and providing some 16 million jobs in Europe in 3 million enterprises, of which 95 % are SMEs, needs to adopt innovative materials and manufacturing approaches to mitigate its environmental impact.

-- (a) Technologies for Factories of the Future - Promoting sustainable industrial growth by facilitating a strategic shift in Europe from cost-based manufacturing to an approach based on the creation of high added value products and ICT-enabled intelligent and high performance manufacturing in an integrated system. - (b) Technologies enabling Energy-efficient buildings and systems Reducing energy consumption and CO2 emissions by the development and deployment of sustainable construction technologies and systems.
+- 1.5.3.
+Broad lines of the activities - (a) Technologies for Factories of the Future

+Promoting sustainable industrial growth by facilitating a strategic shift in Europe from cost-based manufacturing to an approach based on resource efficiency and the creation of high added value products and ICT-enabled intelligent and high performance manufacturing in an integrated system.

+(b) Technologies enabling energy-efficient systems and energy-efficient buildings with a low environmental impact

+Reducing energy consumption and $CO_2$ emissions by the research, development and deployment of sustainable construction technologies and systems, addressing the whole value chain as well as reducing the overall environmental impact of buildings.

-- (c) Sustainable, resource-efficient and low-carbon technologies in energy-intensive process industries - Increasing the competitiveness of process industries, by drastically improving resource and energy efficiencies and reducing the environmental impact of such industrial activities through the whole value chain, promoting the adoption of low-carbon technologies. - (d) New sustainable business models
+(c) Sustainable, resource-efficient and low-carbon technologies in energy-intensive process industries Increasing the competitiveness of process industries, by drastically improving resource and energy efficiencies and reducing the environmental impact of such industrial activities through the whole value chain, promoting the adoption of low-carbon technologies, more sustainable industrial processes and, where applicable, the integration of renewable energy sources.

+(d) New sustainable business models

-Deriving concepts and methodologies for adaptive, 'knowledge-based' business models in customised approaches.
+Deriving concepts and methodologies for adaptive, knowledge-based business models in customised approaches, including alternative resource-productive approaches.